 - S-A1 eVTOL PAV (Personal Air Vehicle).
 This will reduce transit time in urban areas for the passengers.
 Hyundai will also offering fleet service and maintenance for their eVTOL aircraft.

 - S-Link Purpose Built Vehicle (PBV) (ground vehicle).
 The ground vehicles will be an eco-friendly ground shuttle and will be personalized for diverse lifestyles.
 The PBV can also be fitted to have multiple functions such as restaurants, coffee shops, hotels, home delivery, a charging vehicle (which can charge the PBVs by wireless technology while the PBVs are enroute), pharmacies and health clinics.
-Will be autonomous using AI to travel using optimal route.
+Will use autonomous Artificial Intelligence (AI) to travel using optimal route.
 The PBV is inspired by San Francisco’s iconic cable car.

 Here are some of the Purpose Built Vehicle design features:

 - Uses a unique hard ball wheel type (Uses multiple small hard balls underneath the vehicle instead of wheels)

 - Can be outfitted for shuttle service and multiple other types of uses